 Advance Minority Business Development and Entrepreneurship

 Many minority-owned businesses struggle to stay afloat or expand due to lack of capital.
 CPAR identifies factors that inhibit equal access to start-up funds and supports community-based solutions that help minority business owners achieve economic freedom and the ability to grow their operations.

-The Affordable Care Act ensured the rights of more than 7.8 million uninsured African Americans to free preventative care, including mammograms, colonoscopies, flu vaccines, prenatal care and child wellness checkups.
+The Affordable Care Act provided access to universal health care for millions of uninsured African Americans.
+The benefits of the ACA include access to preventative care, including mammograms, colonoscopies, flu vaccines, prenatal care and child wellness checkups.
 Yet many insured individuals and families do not know or fully understand their new benefits, which are critical to making informed decisions about proper health care planning, access and treatment.
 CPAR prioritizes awareness of all aspects of the ACA and empowers African Americans to seek and receive the quality health care they deserve.

 Bridge the Gap for Environmental Sustainability in Black Communities

 People in all communities around the world have a stake in preserving natural resources and preparing the future for innovations in renewable energy.
 CPAR analyzes best practices and creates policy solutions to prepare African Americans for the impact of new innovations and policy in environmental science will have on housing, transportation and small businesses in their communities.

 Improve Economic Opportunities: National Agenda on Poverty Alleviation